Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 Neither approach is universally better.
 But if your bottleneck is "we don't have enough analysts" rather than "our analysts are too slow," an agent-based approach will likely deliver more value.

-If you're tired of uploading CSVs to chatbots and want AI that connects to your actual data sources, runs real analysis, and shows you the SQL behind every insight:
+If you're tired of uploading CSVs to chatbots and want AI that connects to your actual data sources or files, runs real analysis, and keeps the logic and source data reviewable behind every output:

 Related reading: